jonathanbutler7/portfolio/README.md

 This is my portfolio website.
 It serves as a one stop shop for info about me, projects I've built, my resume, and some of my design/UX skills.
 The code is written in a clean way and uses best practices.

-## What is this?

-This is my portfolio project in which houses my most recent work as a developer.\
-It makes use of flexbox and I incorporated dark mode with useContext.\
-I also used it as an opportunity to try to create several different design themes.\
-I will be updating the design over time.

 It may be viewed live by clicking [here](https://jonathan-butler.herokuapp.com/).

 It's fully responsive, so go ahead, try it in mobile, too!